-More than ninety percent of Kashmir is mountainous.
+More than ninety percent of Jammu and Kashmir is mountainous.
 It includes the Karakorum Range, which contains K2, the second highest peak in the world.
 Most of the region is under snow and glaciers all year due to its extreme elevation.

+What are their lives like?
 The Kashmiri primarily live in rural regions, only about one-fifth live in cities.
 They are descendants of Indo-Aryan immigrants and are generally tall, fair skinned, and have features like the people of Central Asia.

 Most of the Kashmiri are peasant farmers.
 They raise rice, wheat, maize, barley, lentils, and fruits such as apples, peaches, and apricots.
-The lakes of Kashmir supply many fish and water chestnuts.
+The lakes of Jammu and Kashmir supply many fish and water chestnuts.
 Sheep, goats, and yaks are raised at higher elevations.
 These flocks produce cashmere, a rich wool that is also very popular in the West.
 The men primarily tend to the farms, and the women usually stay home and tend to the household chores.

 Because most Kashmiri villages lie in such remote areas, festival celebrations and pilgrimages to shrines are times for uniting the communities.
 The villagers enjoy gathering around a fire and sharing folk tales or ballads.
 They also enjoy music and dancing.
 Cricket and soccer have become some of their favorite sports.